equalitie/Caislean/doc/owncloud.md

 - in the Group filter tab, enter `objectClass=mailAccount` as raw filter
 - select the Advanced tab, scroll down and click on the Save button

+## Enabling calendar and contacts management

+- log into your Owncloud instance with the administrator account
+- click on the top-left menu and select "Apps"
+- select the PIM category
+- enable both Calendar 8.0 and Contacts 8.0 applications
+- logout : when you log back in, or whenever any user logs in, management of calendar and contacts becomes possible.

 # Configuration parameters (ansible variables)

 ## Mandatory parameters